Re-Densification Meets Cross-Scale Propagation: Real-Time Neural Compression of LiDAR Point Clouds: Conclusion

 \section{Conclusion}

-This paper addresses the challenge of HRCS in LiDAR point cloud compression, which poses a significant obstacle to accurate occupancy prediction at high resolutions.
+This paper addresses the challenge of HRCS in LiDAR point cloud compression, which poses a significant obstacle to efficient occupancy prediction at high resolutions.
 To overcome this issue while achieving real-time processing, we propose a novel compression framework that incorporates the Geometry Re-densification (GRED) module and the Cross-scale Feature Propagation (XFP) module, enabling efficient intra-scale and cross-scale context modeling.
 Extensive experiments demonstrate that the proposed method achieves superior rate-distortion performance and competitive encoding and decoding speeds, validating its effectiveness in terms of both compression quality and efficiency.

 While the proposed framework demonstrates strong performance, it is primarily designed to validate the core ideas of GRED and XFP.
 To ensure a clear evaluation of these modules, we exclude the cross-scale parameter-sharing strategies used in prior works.
-As a consequence, the current model is less parameter-efficient and may suffer from overfitting on small-scale datasets, as observed on the Ford dataset.
-In future work, we plan to explore level-aware neural blocks that enable parameter sharing across octree levels, with the goal of enhancing parameter efficiency and improving the model's generalization capability.
+In future work, we plan to explore level-aware neural blocks that enable parameter sharing across octree levels, with the goal of enhancing parameter efficiency.